CyberSource/cybersource-plugins-commercetools/docs/Compile-Test-Run-Plugin.md

 	npm run cov

-# Run the Commerectools-Cybersource Plugin
+# Run the Commercetools-Cybersource Plugin

 The Plugin  can be run using the following node script, which will build the changes and hosts the plugin in the port added in the .env file: